 - MSU Dean of Students

-Fill out the entire application form, electronically sign it, and send the form to your Advisor for his/her e-signature.
-The application should then go to your Department Head for his/her e-signature.
+Fill out the entire application form and send the form to your Advisor for his/her e-signature.
+The application should then go to your Department Head and Graduate Coordinator for their e-signatures.
 Once all three signatures are completed, click the “Submit” button.
-The form will be sent to email@example.com.
-If you have problems submitting the form, you may attach it to an email and send to firstname.lastname@example.org and email@example.com.
+The form will be sent to firstname.lastname@example.org.
+If you have problems submitting the form, you may attach it to an email and send to email@example.com and firstname.lastname@example.org.